 In the opinion of management, the unaudited condensed consolidated financial statements have been prepared on the same basis as the March 31, 2014 audited consolidated financial statements and include all adjustments, consisting only of normal recurring adjustments, necessary to fairly state the information set forth herein.
 The financial statements have been prepared in accordance with the regulations of the Securities and Exchange Commission ("SEC"), but omit certain information and footnote disclosures necessary to present the financial statements in accordance with GAAP.
 The accompanying condensed consolidated financial statements do not include any adjustments that might result from the outcome of this uncertainty, and contemplate the realization of assets and the settlement of liabilities and commitments in the normal course of business.
-The accompanying condensed consolidated financial statements should be read in conjunction with the audited consolidated financial statements and footnotes include in the Company's Annual Report on Form 10-K for the fiscal year ended March 31, 2014, filed on June 9, 2014.
-The results of operations for the three months ended June 30, 2014 are not necessarily indicative of results to be expected for the entire year.
+The accompanying condensed consolidated financial statements have been prepared assuming we will continue as a going concern.
+These condensed consolidated financial statements should be read in conjunction with the audited consolidated financial statements and footnotes included in the Company's Annual Report on Form 10-K for the fiscal year ended March 31, 2014, filed on June 9, 2014.
+The results of operations for the three and six months ended September 30, 2014 are not necessarily indicative of results to be expected for the entire year.